The Bankrate promise

 Why getting an inspection is key to the used car buying process

-A pre-purchase inspection will clue you in to the mechanical and cosmetic condition of the vehicle.
+A pre-purchase inspection will clue you in on the mechanical and cosmetic condition of the vehicle.
 Not only will this help highlight potential issues, but it will also give you the ability to back out of a purchase if the used car doesn’t meet your needs.

 When you schedule an inspection, request a detailed account of what the inspection covers and what the mechanic will be looking for.
 You should receive a thorough list, including reviewing the exterior and interior for damage and wear.
 The mechanic will also check the operation of all the car’s features and all fluid levels.

-Look for a mechanic who can assess the engine, steering, suspension and frame as well as signs of previous accidents or water damage.
+Look for a mechanic who can assess the engine, steering, suspension and frame, as well as signs of previous accidents or water damage.
 They should also use a code-reading device to check for any error codes that could indicate a problem.
 Should they find any, you can ask the seller for a receipt for a corresponding repair.

 Once you have a report, you’ll be prepared to negotiate a better price or find a different vehicle.
 It may be more time-intensive, but it could save you thousands in repair bills if you can spot a problem before it becomes an issue.